robin-thompson/EbolaReponseTeam/README.md

 All code written in MATLAB, compatible with version R2022a.
 Installation of MATLAB is available from https://www.mathworks.com/help/install/ (typical install time: 5 minutes).

-Code for reproducing Figs 1, 2 and S1 are included in the file "RiskOfWithdrawingERT_Fig1_2_S1.m"
+Code for reproducing Figs 1, 2 and S1 are included in the file "RiskOfWithdrawingERT_Fig1_2_S1.m".
+Expected run time: 10 minutes.

-Code for reproducing Fig 3A is included in the file "RiskOfWithdrawingERT_Fig3A.m"
+Code for reproducing Fig 3A is included in the file "RiskOfWithdrawingERT_Fig3A.m".
+Expected run time: 30 seconds.

-Code for reproducing Fig 3B is included in the file "RiskOfWithdrawingERT_Fig3B.m"
+Code for reproducing Fig 3B is included in the file "RiskOfWithdrawingERT_Fig3B.m".
+Expected run time: 30 seconds.

 Relevant data are included within the code.